May 21 2023

 Green Tree Python: Forest Dweller

-It coils itself over branches in a classic saddle position, allowing it to stay hidden while keeping its muscles ready to strike.
-From this perch, the snake waits patiently for birds, lizards, or small mammals to pass by.
-When prey comes within range, it launches a lightning-fast strike and uses its sharp, backward-facing teeth to grab and hold before constricting.
+From its perch, the green tree python waits patiently for birds, lizards, or small mammals to pass by.
+When prey comes within range, it launches a lightning-fast strike and sinks its sharp, backward-facing teeth into the target.
+These teeth are designed to hold prey firmly in place, preventing escape, while the snake quickly wraps its coils around the animal to constrict and suffocate it.

-This ambush strategy is highly effective in the dense, shaded treetops where movement is limited and cover is plentiful.
+This ambush strategy is highly effective in the dense and shaded treetops where movement is limited and cover is plentiful.
+By combining camouflage, patience, and sudden speed, the green tree python thrives in its elevated environment.
+These adaptations make it one of the most specialized and successful predators in the rainforest canopy.